Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Related work

-\paragraph{Numeric representations in LLMs} The increased focus on evaluating LLM performance in verifiable domains such as math problems has also led to increased interest in the mechanisms by which LLMs compute arithmetic functions. \citet{nanda2023progress} demonstrate how a model trained from scratch on modular addition relies on trigonometric operation: it maps inputs onto a unit circle, corresponding to a specific rotation, and then learns to combine the two rotations to derive a valid solution. \citet{kantamneni2025languagemodelsusetrigonometry} apply circuit analysis to highlight how general pretrained models perform addition, and highlight that representations are mapped onto a helix that can be manipulated using trigonometric operations. \citet{llm-fourier-addition} recast these observations in terms of Fourier components (since Fourier transformations map arbitrary functions unto combinations of periodic trigonometric functions), and highlight the distinct role of attention and feedforward sublayers.
-Focusing more narrowly on representations rather than processing, \citet{zhu-etal-2025-language} argue that non-linear probes do not provide a better fit than linear probes. \citet{levy-geva-2025-language} remark that it is possible to retrieve the digit (value mod 10) of numeric inputs with high accuracy. \citet{kadlčík2025pretrainedlanguagemodelslearn} propose a linear probe architecture that factors in the sinusoidal nature of the embeddings of numbers, and show that they can retrieve numeric precision with high accuracy.
+\paragraph{Numeric representations in LLMs} The increased focus on evaluating LLM performance in verifiable domains such as math problems has also led to increased interest in the mechanisms by which LLMs compute arithmetic functions. \citet{nanda2023progress} demonstrate how a model trained from scratch on modular addition relies on trigonometric operation: it maps inputs onto a unit circle, corresponding to a specific rotation, and then learns to combine the two rotations to derive a valid solution. \citet{kantamneni2025languagemodelsusetrigonometry} apply circuit analysis to understand how general pretrained models perform addition, and report that representations are mapped onto a helix that can be manipulated using trigonometric operations. \citet{NEURIPS2024_2cc8dc30} refine these observations in qualitative analysis of Fourier components in LLMs' representations (note that Fourier transformations map arbitrary functions into combinations of periodic trigonometric functions), and highlight the distinct role of attention and feedforward sublayers.
+Focusing more narrowly on representations rather than processing, \citet{zhu-etal-2025-language} argue that non-linear probes do not provide a better fit than linear probes. \citet{levy-geva-2025-language} remark that it is possible to retrieve the digit (value mod 10) of numeric inputs with high accuracy.
+Our work builds upon \citet{kadlčík2025pretrainedlanguagemodelslearn} that propose a probe architecture that factors in the sinusoidal nature of representations, and show that they can retrieve numeric values from input embeddings with much higher accuracy.

-In summary, there is a growing body of evidence stating that models rely on trigonometric representations for numbers.
-Here, we build upon \citet{kadlčík2025pretrainedlanguagemodelslearn} specifically, as the high accuracy of their proposed probe provides new opportunities and novel research directions --- as we find, also in tracking and verifying the accuracy of a model's \textit{inner} representations throughout its computations, robust across contexts, model types and operations.